Called The Snow, the installation is part of an exhibition called Sensing Nature that continues until 7 November.

 Here's some more information from Yoshioka:

 In recent years, I have been studying the essence that human beings would sense.
-It is neither arranging nor minimizing the forms, but integrating the phenomena and the low of the nature into the design, and see how it would affect and inspire ourselves.
+It is neither arranging nor minimising the forms, but integrating the phenomena and the low of the nature into the design, and see how it would affect and inspire ourselves.

 Because I believe there is a hint for the future somewhere in-between the essence of the design and the nature, I would like to pursue designing works with this aspect.